Flame retardant: Exposure in the general population

-The body burden of PBDEs in Americans correlates well with the level of PBDEs measured in swabs of their hands, likely picked up from dust.[55][56]
+The body burden of PBDEs in Americans correlates well with the level of PBDEs measured in swabs of their hands, likely picked up from dust.
 Dust exposure may occur in the home, car, or workplace.
-Levels of PBDEs can be as much as 20 times higher in vehicle dust as in household dust, and heating of the vehicle interior on hot summer days can break down flame retardants into more toxic degradation products.[57]
-However, blood serum levels of PBDEs appear to correlate most highly with levels found in dust in the home.[56]
-60-80% of exposures are due to dust inhalation or ingestion.[50][51].
-In addition to this, 20% to 40% of adult U.S. exposure to PBDEs is through food intake as PBDEs bioaccumulate in the food chain.
-High concentration can be found in meat, dairy and fish with the remaining exposure largely due to dust inhalation or ingestion[50][51].
+Levels of PBDEs can be as much as 20 times higher in vehicle dust as in household dust, and heating of the vehicle interior on hot summer days can break down flame retardants into more toxic degradation products.
+However, blood serum levels of PBDEs appear to correlate most highly with levels found in dust in the home.
+60-80% of exposures are due to dust inhalation or ingestion.
+In addition to this, 20% to 40% of US adult exposure to PBDEs is through food intake as PBDEs bioaccumulate in the food chain.
+High concentration can be found in meat, dairy and fish with the remaining exposure largely due to dust inhalation or ingestion.
 Individuals can also be exposed through electronic and electrical devices.
-Young children in the United States tend to carry higher levels of flame retardants per unit body weight than do adults.[59][60]
+Young children in the United States tend to carry higher levels of flame retardants per unit body weight than do adults.
 Infants and toddlers are particularly exposed to halogenated flame retardants found in breast milk and dust.
-Because many halogenated flame retardants are fat-soluble, they accumulate in fatty areas such as breast tissue and are mobilized into breast milk, delivering high levels of flame retardants to breast-feeding infants.[51]
+Because many halogenated flame retardants are fat-soluble, they accumulate in fatty areas such as breast tissue and are mobilized into breast milk, delivering high levels of flame retardants to breast-feeding infants.
 PBDEs also cross the placenta, meaning infants are exposed in utero.
 Mothers thyroid hormone (T4) level can be disrupted and exposure in utero in rat studies has been demonstrated to alter motor control, delay sensory development and puberty.